dietmarkuehl/P3552-task/lazy.md

 If an exception escapes the coroutine and `set_error_t(std::exception_ptr)` isn't one of the supported the `set_error_t` completions, `std::terminate()` is called.
-If an error is explicitly reported using somehow, e.g., using one of the approaches described below and the error type isn't supported, the program is ill-formed.
+If an error is explicitly reported somehow, e.g., using one of the approaches described below, and the error type isn't supported by the context's `error_signatures`, the program is ill-formed.

 The discussion below assumes the use of the class template `with_error<E>` to indicate that the coroutine completed with an error.
 It can be as